-During the year 2021, on an as-needed basis, the Commission staff will continue groundwater quantity and quality protection planning activities in support of the regional water quality, water supply, and land use planning programs.
+During the year 2022, on an as-needed basis, the Commission staff will continue groundwater quantity and quality protection planning activities in support of the regional water quality, water supply, and land use planning programs.

-This work effort is continuing with technical assistance to local units of government on matters related to groundwater management, possibly including ongoing applications of the regional groundwater model, being provided over the course of the year.
+This work effort is continuing with technical assistance to local units of government on matters related to groundwater management being provided over the course of the year.